MEDIC ST 5000AHO - Fifth Year MBBS Examination Part 1

 Assessment SummaryRequirements for Year 5 of the MBBS Program

-To complete Year 5 students must achieve a Non-Graded Pass (NGP) the end of semester 2 summative assessments and in 18 units of the clinical placement courses per below:
+To complete Year 5 students must achieve a Non-Graded Pass (NGP) in the Y5 Examination course (end of semester summative assessments) and have successfully completed all year level component course placements (24 units) as per below.

-Requirements to achieve a NGP in MEDIC ST 5000AHO/BHO, the end of Semester 2 summative assessments:
+Requirements to achieve a NGP in MEDIC ST 5000AHO/BHO:

 Requirements to achieve a NGP in clinical placement courses

 Students are required to take both the Part A and the matching Part B course.

 5005 AHO/BHO ARU/BRU Medical & Scientific Attachment III 2 NGP

 5006 AHO/BHO ARU/BRU Medical & Scientific Attachment IV 2 NGP

 5007 AHO/BHO ARU/BRU Medical & Scientific Attachment V 2 NGP

 5009 AHO/BHO ARU/BRU Geriatrics and General Practice 4 NGP

 5014 AHO/BHO ARU/BRU Anaesthesia, Pain Medicine & Intensive Care V 2 NGP